danfuzz/samizdat/doc/language-guide/09-module-system.md

 "next" loader if that fails.
 The recursion bottoms out in a definition of `moduleLoad` on `null`, which always fails.

-The other type is `IntraLoader`, which gets instantiated with two pieces of information, (a) a filesystem path to a directory containing the definition of *one* module, and (b) a reference to the "next" `ModuleLoader` to use.
-When instantiated, `IntraLoader` makes a `ModuleLoader` which points to a `modules` directory under its given filesystem path, and that `ModuleLoader` is the one that's used directly by the intra-module code.
+The other type is `InternalLoader`, which gets instantiated with two pieces of information, (a) a filesystem path to a directory containing the definition of *one* module, and (b) a reference to the "next" `ModuleLoader` to use.
+When instantiated, `InternalLoader` makes a `ModuleLoader` which points to a `modules` directory under its given filesystem path, and that `ModuleLoader` is the one that's used directly by the intra-module code.
-The `IntraLoader`'s filesystem path is used directly for intra-module files.
+The `InternalLoader`'s filesystem path is used directly for intra-module files.

-The core library is loaded as an `IntraLoader`, as are application modules.
+The core library is loaded as an `InternalLoader`, as are application modules.
 In the case of an application module, its "next" loader is the core library.

 As a final note, though the default module system is implemented in terms